-- our ability to increase sales of our currently available insulin pump products and to commercialize and sell our future products, and the number of our products sold in each quarter; - acceptance of our products by people with insulin-dependent diabetes, their caregivers, healthcare providers and third-party payors;
+- Ϋ́ our ability to increase sales of our currently available insulin pump products and to commercialize and sell our future products, and the number of our products sold in each quarter; - Ÿ acceptance of our products by people with insulin-dependent diabetes, their caregivers, healthcare providers and third-party payors; - Ÿ the financial and accounting impacts of the Technology Upgrade Program; - Ÿ the pricing of our products and competitive products, including the use of discounts, rebates or other financial incentives by our competitors; - Ÿ the effect of third-party coverage and reimbursement policies; - Ÿ our ability to establish and grow an effective sales, clinical and marketing infrastructure; - Ÿ the amount of, and the timing of the payment for, insurance deductibles required to be paid by our customers and potential customers under their existing insurance plans; - Ÿ interruption in the manufacturing or distribution of our products; - Ÿ our ability to simultaneously manufacture multiple products that meet quality and reliability requirements; - Ÿ seasonality and other factors affecting the timing of purchases of our products; - Ÿ timing of new product offerings, acquisitions, licenses or other significant events by us or our competitors; - Ÿ results of clinical research and trials on our existing and future products; - Ÿ the ability of our suppliers to timely provide us with an adequate supply of components that meet our requirements;

-- the pricing of our products and competitive products, including the use of discounts, rebates or other financial incentives by our competitors; - the effect of third-party coverage and reimbursement policies; - our ability to establish and grow an effective sales, clinical and marketing infrastructure; - the amount of, and the timing of the payment for, insurance deductibles required to be paid by our customers and potential customers under their existing insurance plans; - interruption in the manufacturing or distribution of our products; - our ability to simultaneously manufacture multiple products that meet quality and reliability requirements; - seasonality and other factors affecting the timing of purchases of our products; - timing of new product offerings, acquisitions, licenses or other significant events by us or our competitors; - results of clinical research and trials on our existing and future products; - the ability of our suppliers to timely provide us with an adequate supply of components that meet our requirements; - regulatory clearance or approvals affecting our products or those of our competitors; and - the timing of revenue recognition associated with our product sales pursuant to applicable accounting standards.
+- Ÿ regulatory clearance or approvals affecting our products or those of our competitors; and - Ÿ the timing of revenue recognition associated with our product sales pursuant to applicable accounting standards.

 As a result of our recent product launches, and due to the complexities of the industry in which we operate, it will continue to be difficult for us to forecast demand for our products with any degree of certainty, which means it will be difficult for us to forecast our sales.
-For example, due to the timing of the regulatory approval and commercial launch of t:slim G4, our quarterly financial results during the second half of 2015 had an even greater fluctuation than in prior years, as customers may have delayed purchasing decisions in anticipation of the launch, and needed to satisfy additional insurance verification and approval requirements prior to completing their purchase.
+For example, in the period leading up to the commercial launch of the t:slim X2 Pump, we believe there were an increasing number of customers anticipating its availability who delayed their purchasing decisions until they could include the t:slim X2 in their decision-making process.